 The white wooden pole on the right was placed into the ice by scientists who are monitoring the melting rate.
 Apparently earlier in the year the ice was at the top of the pole.

 Whiskey time!
 We tried some of this fire-y concoction of Argentine whiskey (Blender’s Pride) with ice from the glacier floor.

-Feet freed from our heavy crampons, we headed back to the truck which was parked inconspicuously among a sea of grey and white vehicles.
+Feet freed from our heavy crampons, we headed back to Little Red which was parked inconspicuously among a sea of grey and white vehicles.